-The SFC concludes that Cho has been guilty of misconduct and his fitness and properness has been called into question.
-In deciding the penalty, the SFC has taken into account all the circumstances of the case including the fact that:
+The SFC concludes that Luk has been guilty of misconduct and his fitness and properness has been called into question.
+The SFC considers the settlement to be in the public interest and in the interest of the investing public.
+In settling the disciplinary action, the SFC took into account all the circumstances of the case including the fact that:

-- the degree of breach of the Anti-Money Laundering Guidelines was serious; - Hooray Securities was warned twice by the SFC in March and November 2002 in relation to mistakes in FRR computation; - the number of days on which the FRR was breached was substantial; - Cho, who was unqualified to do the FRR computations, was nonetheless responsible for attesting the liquid capital accuracy; and - there was a clear pattern of mismanagement and inadequate internal control procedures in Hooray Securities.
+- the breach of the Anti-Money Laundering Guidelines was serious; - Hooray Securities was warned twice by the SFC in March and November 2002 in relation to mistakes in FRR computation; - the FRR breaches took place on many days; and - there was a clear pattern of mismanagement and inadequate internal control procedures in Hooray Securities.

-Mr Eugène Goyne, an SFC Senior Director of Enforcement, said: "The SFC takes a serious view of failures to implement adequate anti-money laundering measures.
-Through Cho's failings as a responsible officer, Hooray Securities did not have in place any anti-money laundering controls.
+Mr Eugène Goyne, an SFC Senior Director of Enforcement, said: "Failure to implement adequate antimoney laundering measures will subject those responsible to severe disciplinary sanction.
+Luk failed as a responsible officer to implement any anti-money laundering controls.
 Substantial amounts of money were transferred to BVI companies of unknown ownership.
-Cho had an obligation to query these suspicious transfers but failed to do so.
+As a responsible officer, Luk had an obligation to query these suspicious transfers but failed to do so.
 All market participants are reminded that the failure to report suspicious transactions may also attract criminal liability under the Organised and Serious Crimes Ordinance and/or the Drug Trafficking (Recovery of Proceeds) Ordinance."

-"As for the other breaches, the SFC reminds licensees that they should take necessary and appropriate steps to ensure compliance in all aspects of their business.
-Responsible officers who sign an FRR return will ultimately be held responsible for its accuracy.
-The combined effect of the misconduct and Hooray Securities' past record highlight some serious management failures within the company.
-As a responsible officer at the time, Cho bears full responsibility for all of Hooray Securities' failings.
-The level of suspension adequately reflects the relative gravity of Cho's misconduct," Mr Goyne added.
+"As for the other breaches, the SFC reminds licensees that they should take necessary and appropriate steps to ensure compliance with the relevant laws and codes of conduct.
+In particular, responsible officers who sign an FRR return will ultimately be held responsible for its accuracy," Mr Goyne added.